 “My atrium journey started when I turned 3.
 I don’t remember much about that year, but I remember being excited to go to the atrium.
 More than excited.
 I was drawn to go.
 It was peaceful and calm.
 I’m not one for chaos!

 As the years went by, I saw all of the works.
 While learning about The Kingdom of God or the Infancy Narratives, I was able to grow closer to God in the quiet there.
-My favorite works were The Land of Israel, The Globe and the Liturgical Calendar.
-To this day, I am fascinated learning about cultures, geography and basically any historical information.
+My favorite works were The Land of Israel, The Globe, and the Liturgical Calendar.
+To this day, I am fascinated by learning about cultures, geography, and basically any historical information.

-I would say the place I learned the most, the place where what can be a very confusing and complex history is explained with figures, words and art, is in the atrium.
+I would say the place I learned the most, the place where what can be a very confusing and complex history is explained with figures, words, and art in the atrium.

 Learn more about Hayden’s faith journey and how the atrium is still part of his life in the news article series Stewards Among Us – Renewing Works That Shaped Him.